zengxiaofei/HapHiC/README.md

 To change the colormap, origin, border style, and normalization method for the contact maps, refer to the examples provided in the figure above.

-Do you think these contact maps look cool?
+**Note:** Do you think these contact maps look cool?
 This function can also visualize results from other scaffolders!
-You only need to prepare a BAM file (by mapping and filtering Hi-C reads) for your chromosome-level FASTA file and create a corresponding AGP file:
+You only need to prepare a BAM file ([by mapping and filtering Hi-C reads](#align-hi-c-data-to-the-assembly)) for your chromosome-level FASTA file and create a corresponding AGP file:

 ```bash
 # This script generates an AGP file for your FASTA file